-The target language models were trained using only the French and Japanese sides, respectively, of the parallel corpus; additional monolingual data may improve its performance.
+We then projected the dependency trees and used the aligned dependency tree pairs to extract treelet translation pairs and train the order model as described above.
+The target language model was trained using only the French side of the corpus; additional data may improve its performance.
 Finally we trained lambdas via Maximum BLEU (Och, 03) on 250 held-out sentences with a single reference translation, and tuned the decoder optimization parameters (n-best list size, timeouts etc) on the development test set.